mikepan/GameEngineBook/text/07-Scripting.md

 Once you retrieve the list of property names, you can use it to see if the object has a specific property before using it.
 To get individual properties, you can use _if "prop" in object_: or _object.get("prop", default=None)_.

-\*\*\* Begin Note

-A Use for Properties
+>**A Use for Properties**
+>

-Properties have multiple uses in the game engine.
+>Properties have multiple uses in the game engine.
 One of those uses is to mark an object to be identified by the Python script.
 Why not use their names instead?
 While names work fine to retrieve individual objects, properties allow you to easily mark and access multiple objects at once.
 Frankly, it's easier to create an organized, named, and tagged MP3 collection than it is to find time to properly name all your Blender data blocks[ms]objects, meshes, materials, textures, images, and so on.

-\*\*\* End Note

 - **endObject()**